Excellence for All strategy

 What do we mean by Leadership?

-Leadership is about developing the skills and confidence across organisations and partnerships, through creating an environment in which individuals feels both supported and stretched, to enable them to perform and learn at their best.
+Leadership is about developing the skills and confidence across organisations and partnerships, through creating an environment in which individuals feel both supported and stretched, to enable them to perform and learn at their best.

 Partners across East Sussex share the strategic aim to provide excellent leadership for all learners.
 Leaders are committed to transforming the educational experience of all young people to ensure that they achieve consistently high outcomes and progress positively to the next stage of their learning.

 The Primary and Secondary Boards share a collective responsibility to improve outcomes for all young people in East Sussex.
 Leaders in schools, settings and colleges will be supported in their aim to achieve outstanding leadership, through the strategic direction of the boards.

 The Boards are at the heart of the school-led improvement system and serve all the schools in East Sussex, whether they are local authority schools, stand-alone academies, or members of a multi-academy trust.

 System leadership, through collaboration, provides opportunities for practitioners to share best practice across schools and settings, whilst creating opportunities for a wider array of career development opportunities.